pellertson/gacme/README.md

 [Gemini](gopher://gemini.circumlunar.space) is an alternative to gopher and the web, taking the best of both and putting it into one protocol.

-None of the existing gemini clients out there are good enough for me to want to use daily, so I am making my own.
+Using acme is fun.
+And as much as I like using the mouse, I couldn't stand the extra dependencies some of the graphical clients out there for gemini (at the risk of soundign cliche, it's not you, it's me).
+So I wrote my own for acme.

 This just uses standard POSIX tools and programs that were installed by plan9port, so that makes the latter the only requirement.